 - 1. A GPA of 3.0 in all graduate courses specified in the academic program of study - 2.
 No grades of D+ (or below) or U grades in graduate-level coursework or graduate program of study - 3.
-No more than two grades or six semester credit hours, whichever is greater, of C+ (or lower) in graduate-level coursework or graduate program of study - 4.
+No more than two grades or six semester credit hours, whichever is greater, of C+ (or lower) in graduatelevel coursework or graduate program of study - 4.
 Maintenance of academic and professional integrity expected in the discipline and program

 The undergraduate prerequisites courses are part of the graduate program of study.
 Out-of-field students must also meet the minimum standards for satisfactory academic progress and must not earn more than two grades or six semester credit hours, whichever is greater, of C+ grades (or lower) in the undergraduate courses.
+This means that for out-of-field students, any "C" grades earned in the undergraduate courses count towards the total maximum "C" grades in the program.

 At the end of each semester, the program receives a "Low Grade Report" from the College of Graduate Studies.
-Any students earning less than a 'B' grade will be reviewed by the Academic Review Panel (comprised of the School Director, Graduate Program Director, Clinic Director, and Graduate Advisor) and will be required to meet with the Master's Program Director to discuss the low grade and progression through the program.
+Any students earning less than a "B" grade will be reviewed by the Academic Review Panel (comprised of the School Director, Graduate Program Director, Clinic Director, and Graduate Advisor) and will be required to meet with the Master's Program Director to discuss the low grade and progression through the program.